 but now it’s got a whole other level of intrigue.
 Do you think Pitt

-smells ?
+smells blood in the water?
 Do they think ND will be primed for a rally?
 How is Notre Dame perceived this week, as opposed to pre-Navy?

 John Grupp: Honestly, I really don’t think a lot of the luster of the game wore off